citp/privacy-policy-historical/d/do/dob/doba.com.md

 To protect your privacy and security, we will also take reasonable steps to verify your identity before granting access or making corrections.

-### how to contact us
+### How to contact us

-Should you have other questions or concerns about these privacy policies, please call us at 800-383-6695 or send us an email at [support@doba.com](mailto:support@doba.com).
+Should you have other questions or concerns about these privacy policies, please call us at 877-321-DOBA or send us an email at [support@doba.com](mailto:support@doba.com).

-Last updated Mar 9, 2006
+Last updated October 18, 2006